brunokoga/Montevideo/advanced_dir/advancedNewRules.md

 **Birthmark** : You were born with a strange birthmark that looks very similar to the holy symbol of the god you chose to worship later in life.
 This birthmark can serve you as a divine focus for casting spells, and as a physical manifestation of your faith, it increases your devotion to your god—you gain a +2 trait bonus on all saving throws against charm and compulsion effects as a result.

 **Caretaker** : As the child of an herbalist or an assistant in a temple infirmary, you often had to assist in tending to the sick and wounded.
-You gain a +1 trait bonus on [Heal](../skill_dir/heal#_heal checks, and [Heal](../skill_dir/heal#_heal is always a class skill for you.
+You gain a +1 trait bonus on [Heal](../skill_dir/heal#_heal) checks, and [Heal](../skill_dir/heal#_heal) is always a class skill for you.

 **Child of the Temple** : You have long served at a temple in a city, and not only did you pick up on many of the nobility's customs, you spent much time in the temple libraries studying your faith.
-You gain a +1 trait bonus on [Knowledge](../skill_dir/knowledge#_knowledge) (nobility and [Knowledge](../skill_dir/knowledge#_knowledge) (religion) checks, and one of these skills (your choice is always a class skill for you.
+You gain a +1 trait bonus on [Knowledge](../skill_dir/knowledge#_knowledge) (nobility) and [Knowledge](../skill_dir/knowledge#_knowledge) (religion) checks, and one of these skills (your choice) is always a class skill for you.

 **Devotee of the Green** : Your faith in the natural world or one of the gods of nature makes it easy for you to pick up on related concepts.
-You gain a +1 trait bonus on [Knowledge](../skill_dir/knowledge#_knowledge) (geography and [Knowledge](../skill_dir/knowledge#_knowledge) (nature) checks, and one of these skills (your choice is always a class skill for you.
+You gain a +1 trait bonus on [Knowledge](../skill_dir/knowledge#_knowledge) (geography) and [Knowledge](../skill_dir/knowledge#_knowledge) (nature) checks, and one of these skills (your choice) is always a class skill for you.

 **Ease of Faith** : Your mentor, the person who invested your faith in you from an early age, took steps to ensure that you understood that what powers your divine magic is no different than that which powers the magic of other religions.
 This philosophy makes it easier for you to interact with others who may not share your views.
-You gain a +1 bonus on [Diplomacy](../skill_dir/diplomacy#_diplomacy checks, and [Diplomacy](../skill_dir/diplomacy#_diplomacy) is always a class skill for you.
+You gain a +1 bonus on [Diplomacy](../skill_dir/diplomacy#_diplomacy) checks, and [Diplomacy](../skill_dir/diplomacy#_diplomacy) is always a class skill for you.

 **History of Heresy** : You were raised with heretical views that have made it difficult for you to accept most religious beliefs and often caused you or those you love to be treated as pariahs.
 As a result, you have turned your back on religious teachings, and as long as you do not possess any levels in a class that grants divine spellcasting power, you gain a +1 trait bonus on all saving throws made against divine spells.

 **Indomitable Faith** : You were born in a region where your faith was not popular, but you never abandoned it.
 Your constant struggle to maintain your own faith has bolstered your drive; you gain a +1 trait bonus on Will saves as a result.

-**Sacred Conduit** : Your birth was particularly painful and difficult for your mother, who needed potent divine magic to ensure that you survived (your mother may or may not have.
+**Sacred Conduit** : Your birth was particularly painful and difficult for your mother, who needed potent divine magic to ensure that you survived (your mother may or may not have).
 In any event, that magic infused you from an early age, and you now channel divine energy with greater ease than most.
 Whenever you channel energy, you gain a +1 trait bonus to the save DC of your channeled energy.

 **Sacred Touch** : You were exposed to a potent source of positive energy as a child, perhaps by being born under the right cosmic sign, or maybe because one of your parents was a gifted healer.
 As a standard action, you may automatically stabilize a dying creature merely by touching it.

 **Scholar of the Great Beyond** : Your great interests as a child did not lie with current events or the mundane—you have always felt out of place, as if you were born in the wrong era.
 You take to philosophical discussions of the Great Beyond and of historical events with ease.
-You gain a +1 trait bonus on [Knowledge](../skill_dir/knowledge#_knowledge) (history and [Knowledge](../skill_dir/knowledge#_knowledge) (planes) checks, and one of these skills (your choice) is always a class skill for you.
+You gain a +1 trait bonus on [Knowledge](../skill_dir/knowledge#_knowledge) (history) and [Knowledge](../skill_dir/knowledge#_knowledge) (planes) checks, and one of these skills (your choice) is always a class skill for you.

 ## Magic Traits

 These traits are associated with magic and focus on spellcasting and manipulating magic.
-You need not be a spellcaster to take a Magic Trait (although several of these traits aren't as useful to non-spellcasters.
+You need not be a spellcaster to take a Magic Trait (although several of these traits aren't as useful to non-spellcasters).
 Magic Traits can represent a character's early exposure to magical effects or childhood studies of magic.

 **Classically Schooled** : Your apprenticeship or early education was particularly focused on the direct application of magic.
-You gain a +1 trait bonus on [Spellcraft](../skill_dir/spellcraft#_spellcraft checks, and [Spellcraft](../skill_dir/spellcraft#_spellcraft is always a class skill for you.
+You gain a +1 trait bonus on [Spellcraft](../skill_dir/spellcraft#_spellcraft) checks, and [Spellcraft](../skill_dir/spellcraft#_spellcraft) is always a class skill for you.

 **Dangerously Curious** : You have always been intrigued by magic, possibly because you were the child of a magician or priest.
 You often snuck into your parent's laboratory or shrine to tinker with spell components and magic devices, and frequently caused quite a bit of damage and headaches for your parent as a result.
-You gain a +1 bonus on [Use Magic Device](../skill_dir/useMagicDevice#_use-magic-device checks, and [Use Magic Device](../skill_dir/useMagicDevice#_use-magic-device) is always a class skill for you.
+You gain a +1 bonus on [Use Magic Device](../skill_dir/useMagicDevice#_use-magic-device) checks, and [Use Magic Device](../skill_dir/useMagicDevice#_use-magic-device) is always a class skill for you.

-**Focused Mind** : Your childhood was either dominated by lessons of some sort (whether musical, academic, or other or by a horrible home life that encouraged your ability to block out distractions and focus on the immediate task at hand.
+**Focused Mind** : Your childhood was either dominated by lessons of some sort (whether musical, academic, or other) or by a horrible home life that encouraged your ability to block out distractions and focus on the immediate task at hand.
 You gain a +2 trait bonus on concentration checks.

 **Gifted Adept** : Your interest in magic was inspired by witnessing a spell being cast in a particularly dramatic method, perhaps even one that affected you physically or spiritually.
 This early exposure to magic has made it easier for you to work similar magic on your own.
 Pick one spell when you choose this trait—from this point on, whenever you cast that spell, its effects manifest at +1 caster level.